‘Not much we can do to keep ourselves safe’: Fear grips Mumbai’s slums as Covid-19 cases rise

 On Monday, for instance, the city’s municipal corporation completely sealed Worli Koliwada, a dense fishing settlement, as well as the adjoining Janata Colony slum, after six cases of coronavirus were reported from the area over two days.
 More than 35,000 people living in the settlements are now living in a state of panic as civic authorities work to disinfect the area and try to trace everyone with whom the Covid-19 patients came into contact in recent days.

 Other slums and dense population clusters in Mumbai have also reported coronavirus cases, triggering fears about that large numbers of people in these neighbourhoods could be infected if the virus is not contained.
-At least 65 million Mumbai residents live in slums.

 On Tuesday, the municipal corporation stepped in to prevent such a situation, ordering all civic wards to requisition empty residential buildings, hotels, clubs, hostels, colleges, marriage halls and other such spaces to quarantine people from densely populated neighbourhoods if they had come in contact with Covid-positive persons.